Alex998S/Project-management/README.md

-#Wep app for managing and tracking project tasks
+# Wep app for managing and tracking project tasks

-##Main features
+## Main features
 - a workspace can be shared with multiple users
 - each user can have multiple workspaces for different projects
 - the ticket template can be modified by adding/removing fileds or updating existing fields
 - search bar to quickly find specific tickets, searches for keywords in every field of the ticket

-##JSON models used
+## Objects Utilized in the Project

-For users:
+Users:
 ```
 {
   "_id": {